top of page

 Simple: read every blog post on our website and go to one of our workshops!

-The better you can write, the better your chances at ranking highly.
+The better you can write, the better your chances of ranking highly.
 Searchers (and by extension, search engines) are looking for useful, interesting, informative content.
 If your copy is waffly and misses the point, no amount of SEO can save it.

 Dividing your content up with descriptive subheadings is also really important.
 It tells readers and search engines what your page is about and the topics you’ve covered.